Skip Tracing for Real Estate: The Definitive Guide

 This guide is part of our complete wholesale disposition walkthrough.

-You have a list of property owners who might want to sell.
-Or a list of investors who might want to buy.
+Skip tracing is the process of finding a person's phone number, email address, and other contact information using their name and property address.
+For real estate investors, skip tracing is the bridge between identifying a potential seller or buyer and actually being able to reach them.
+You have a list of property owners who might want to sell, or a list of investors who might want to buy.
 Either way, you have names and addresses but no way to contact them.
-Skip tracing bridges that gap by turning property records into phone numbers and email addresses you can actually use.
+Skip tracing turns property records into actionable contact data.

 The term comes from debt collection: "skip" refers to someone who has "skipped town," and tracing is the process of finding them.
 In real estate, the concept is simpler.
 You're not looking for people who are hiding.
 You're looking for contact information that isn't in the public record.